 We trust you’ll agree that this makes Fitness Savvy’s guide the most useful one around.

 A Quick Note on BCAA Content

 Before we jump into our top five, we wanted to take a moment to talk about BCAAs.

 Some protein supplement packaging will state how many grams of branched-chain amino acids (BCAAs) are in each serving.
 Other packets might say “contains naturally occurring BCAAs”.

 All whey, casein and plant-based protein shakes contain naturally occurring BCAAs.

-If the packaging does not state how many grams the product contains, you can use this quick trick, assuming a 25-gram scoop of powder:
+Celebrity PT and personal trainer course expert Steele Williams suggests that if the packaging does not state how many grams the product contains, you can use this quick trick, assuming a 25-gram scoop of powder:

 - whey protein: 5 – 6 grams

 - casein protein: 4 – 5 grams